How Steadyline Keeps Your Mental Health Data Safe

 Layer 4: Health Connect data never leaves the device

-SAM integrates with Android Health Connect to optionally correlate health metrics (steps, sleep, heart rate) with your mood logs.
+Steadyline integrates with Android Health Connect to optionally correlate health metrics (steps, sleep, heart rate) with your mood logs.
 This feature exists purely locally.

 Health Connect data is: